Maya-Sanchez/non-profit_template/README.md

     - external CSS is in the Community tab
     - External Css is located in the style.css file and and styledonate.css file
     - Flexbox was used in creating the one-time donation page and Bootstraps was used for the carousel located in the home page
+    - transition are on the navigation bar items and the photo located on the donation page